In his address to the Diet in mid-September, Prime Minister Yoshihiko

 Japanese mythology, for reasons that will become obvious in a moment.

-"The goal of this satellite is to establish key
+"The goal of this satellite is to establish key technologies for a

 university-based, 50kg-class of micro-satellites and to conduct